-People who are blind or visually impaired already hold professional leadership positions — every President of AFB since its inception being a notable example.
-But creating the widespread systemic change AFB is pushing for requires an even more significant presence of people with vision loss at the highest levels, which is the idea behind AFB’s Blind Leaders Development Program.
+People who are blind or visually impaired already hold professional leadership positions — every president of AFB since its inception, over 100 years ago, being a notable example.
+Studies suggest that the benefits of hiring people with disabilities include improvements in profitability, competitive advantage, and inclusive work culture, to name just a few.
+Yet, few blind and visually impaired Americans are in top levels of leadership in the workforce.
+Creating the widespread systemic change AFB desires will require a more significant presence of people with vision loss at the highest levels of leadership, which is the idea behind the AFB Blind Leaders Development Program.

 Every year, AFB will select a cohort of blind or visually impaired individuals: 50% emerging leaders as Fellows and 50% established leaders to act as their Mentors.
 Over the course of this 12-month program, Fellows will: